Chixpy/CHXPas/Tests/CTC/Readme.md

     (pushMatrix, rotate, translate, popMatrix, etc.).
 They change the coordinate system in a stack and apply to all points to make relative translations and rotations.
 Not sure how to implement it:
-    - Manually tweaked drawing of points and lines.
+    - Manually tweak drawing of points and lines.
     - Maybe creating a stack of new rendering textures on pushMatrix.
 They can be rotated, translated and zoomed, thed render in parent texture on popMatrix.
 But, we can't draw on negative coords